Python-Test-Engineer/conf42-ai-agents/NOTES.md

 We can also ask OpenAI to tell us a joke...

-What if we want a more complex endpoint?
+What if we want a more complex API endpoint/route?

-Let's say we want to get a joke, get a rating as well as a verdict on whether it is worthy of publishing or whether a HUMAN should tell us the joke.
+Let's say we want to get a joke, get a rating as well as a verdict on whether it is worthy of publishing or whether a HUMAN should make the joke for publishing.

 We can do this by using a prompt.

 The prompt is the input to the AI agent.

+The prompt can be considered to be the API route we are creating and it it will be in Natural Language.

+Let's look at this file...

-We can see this in `01_openai_api_with_requests_with_prompt.ipynb` where we pass a system prompt and then a propmt to create this endpoint, specifying how we want the data returned.
+We can see this in `01_openai_api_with_requests_with_prompt.ipynb` where we pass a system prompt and then a prompt to create this endpoint, specifying how we want the data returned.

 For instructional purposes, I have wrapped the JSON schema in pipes to help with extraction.
 We will look at the issue of Structured Output later, but for now I will use this.
 Structured Ouput is a very critical aspect of AI Agents as this enables effective chaining from one AI Agent to another.